East Croydon station: Platforms

-There are six platforms in the National Rail stations in form of three islands numbered from the west to the east.
+There are six platforms in the National Rail station in form of three islands numbered from the west to the east.

 Platforms 1, 2, 4 are northbound platforms, with 1 and 2 on the fast line and 4 on the slow line, while platforms 3, 5, 6 are southbound platforms, with 3 on the fast line and 5 and 6 on the slow line.